TomBombadyl/nvidia-blog/README.md

 ## Content Disclaimer

 **Important**: This service provides search access to content from NVIDIA Corporation's official blogs.
 All blog content is the intellectual property of NVIDIA Corporation.
 This software does not claim ownership of any NVIDIA content.

+**SynapGarden is not affiliated with, endorsed by, or sponsored by NVIDIA Corporation.** This is a free and open-source project developed independently by SynapGarden.

 See [LICENSE](LICENSE) and [NOTICE](NOTICE) for full details.

 ## Contributing